-Meal expenses associated with operating a business, including meals during employee travel, remain deductible subject to the 50 percent limitation.
-The cost of a client dinner, as long as it is not extravagant, is still allowed under the 50 percent deduction rule.
+The Consolidated Appropriations Act, 2021, in order to help the struggling restaurant industry, increased the business-meal deduction for the cost of food and beverages provided by a "restaurant" from 50 percent to 100 percent in 2021 and 2022, if certain conditions are met.
 Documentation of the business purpose of the meal is necessary for deductibility.
-The new tax law extends the 50 percent deduction limit to employer-operated eating facilities through 2025.
+The recently changed tax law extends the 50% deduction limit to employer-operated eating facilities through 2025.
 After 2025, employer-operated eating facilities become non-deductible.